 Part 4.1 Termination by resignation or resolution of the Board

-If the annual subscription of a member remains unpaid for at least 3 calendar months after it becomes due then the member is not entitled to requisition, be counted in a quorum, vote or, without the consent of the meeting, speak at, any general meeting of the College or be entitled to nominate, stand for election, vote or otherwise participate in ballots of members of the College and may, after notice of the default has been sent to him or her by the President or authorised delegate, be debarred from all other privileges of membership, provided that the Board may reinstate the member and all member privileges on payment of all arrears if the Board thinks fit to do so.
+If the annual subscription of a member remains unpaid for at least 3 calendar months after it becomes due then the member is not entitled to requisition, be counted in a quorum, vote or, without the consent of the meeting, speak at, any general meeting of the College or be entitled to nominate, stand for election, vote or otherwise participate in ballots of members of the College and may, after notice of the default has been sent to them by the President or authorised delegate, be debarred from all other privileges of membership, provided that the Board may reinstate the member and all member privileges on payment of all arrears if the Board thinks fit to do so.

-A member may at any time, by giving notice in writing to the President or authorised delegate, resign his or her membership of the College, but remains liable for any monies owed by him or her to the College and unpaid at the date of his or her resignation, and any other liability to the College under this Constitution.
+A member may at any time, by giving notice in writing to the President or authorised delegate, resign their membership of the College, but remains liable for any monies owed by them to the College and unpaid at the date of their resignation, and any other liability to the College under this Constitution.

 Subject to clause 28, if any member:

-wilfully neglects or refuses to comply with the provisions of this Constitution (including, without limitation, the payment of his or her annual subscription (if any) or any other moneys owed by him or her to the College); or
+wilfully neglects or refuses to comply with the provisions of this Constitution (including, without limitation, the payment of their annual subscription (if any) or any other moneys owed by them to the College); or

 is guilty of conduct which in the opinion of the Board is in breach of any code prescribed by regulation, or is prejudicial to the interests of the College (including, without limitation, being found guilty of an indictable offence, professional misconduct, unsatisfactory conduct or any similar offence),